 BCHSJS brings our values of making a difference in the world to life for our students.
 Whether it’s collecting food for the needy or working on a holiday gift drive, we offer a variety of ways for students to give back and to fulfill community service obligations for their secular high schools.
 One notable program is our Jewish Volunteer Corp.
 This year-long service-learning class provides the opportunity to volunteer with a group of senior citizens.
-Approximately half of the class sessions take place (transportation provided) at the Daughters of Miriam/The Gallen Institute senior care facility in Clifton.
-There, students build relationships with residents, learn their life histories and document them in written and visual formats.
+Approximately one-third of the class sessions take place (transportation provided) at the Daughters of Miriam/The Gallen Institute senior care facility in Clifton.
+There, students build relationships with residents and learn their life histories.

-We encourage parents and their children to participate in the following activities during 2017/18:
+We encourage parents and their children to participate in the following activities during 2018/19 (schedule not yet confirmed):

 - Jewish Volunteer Corps – Participate in this year-long service learning class, and have the opportunity to be actively involved in volunteering with a group of seniors.
-Approximately one third of the class sessions will take place (during class hours – transportation provided) at the Daughters of Miriam facility.
-Build relationships with a group of seniors, learn their Jewish histories, and document them in engaging videos.
+Approximately one-third of the class sessions will take place (during class hours – transportation provided) at the Daughters of Miriam facility.
+Build relationships with a group of seniors and learn their Jewish histories.
 This class is for those who want to make a difference for the young at heart and build a bridge to the generations that came before us.

-- Habitat for Humanity Winter Trip to New Orleans (February 18-21) – This February, BCHSJS and NCSY will collaborate with several organizations including Habitat for Humanity, South East Recovery, Hike for Katrina, Nechama and Green Light to help out a community that is still continuing to recover.
+- BCHSJS Winter Trip to New Orleans (February 16-19, 2020) – This February, BCHSJS and NCSY will collaborate with Habitat for Humanity and Project Green Light to help out a community that is still continuing to recover.
 Volunteer your time over Presidents Week and be inspired!

 Drives and Collections:

-- Clothing Drive for Israel (January 7 – February 4) – BCHSJS will collect new and gently used clothing for Yad Leah, an organization that collects clothing to be sent to communities throughout Israel for families in need.
+- Clothing Drive for Israel (January 5 – February 2) – BCHSJS students will collect new and gently used clothing for Yad Leah, an organization that collects clothing to be sent to communities throughout Israel for families in need.
 Students will then take a trip to visit Yad Leah’s Volunteer Center on February 4 to participate in a pack for Israel experience where they will help sort and pack the clothing to be sent to Israel.